 - All items must be under 30 kilograms and less than 1.5 metres in length.

-Pile 1: Whitegoods and metal
+Pile 1: Whitegoods, metal and e-waste

 - Scrap metal